intothevoid1986/ansible-openstack/README.md

         Specify the main group file contained in the inventory file.
 Use always <name>:children form, otherwise it will break the code! (default "staging:children")
   -output string
-        Specify output path for inventory.ini file (default "./hosts")
+        Specify output path for inventory.ini file (default "./hosts") -reboot
+        Tell the app to reboot groups instances.
 ```